alexHoggett/alexHoggett/README.md

 - 🌱 I’m currently learning Typescript 😈.
 - 👯 I’m looking to collaborate with designers.
 - 💬 Ask me about my ideal future 👊🏼.
-- 📫 How to reach me: By email, I'm at alexmh99@gmail.com.
+- 📫 How to reach me: By email, I'm at alex.shabib.hoggett@proton.me.

 You can check out my portfolio at [alexhoggett.zyx](https://www.alexhoggett.xyz/), i've also listed all my projects here, to save you the runaround ☺️